-Goodstart believes all of Australia’s children should have continued access to affordable, high quality early learning and care, and actively advocate to government and the community for:
+Goodstart believes all of Australia’s children should have continued access to affordable, high quality early learning and care, and actively advocates to government and the community for:

 - Quality early learning — maintain, embed and enhance the National Quality Framework, support enhanced evidence-informed practice delivered by a valued and effective workforce

-- Universal access — to secure long-term funding of at least 18 hours of quality early learning per week in the two years before school
+- Universal access — to secure long-term funding of quality early learning in the two years before school

-- Vulnerable children — to ensure that all vulnerable children are able to participate in early learning and are provided with enhanced support
+- Vulnerable children — to ensure that all children experiencing vulnerability are able to participate in early learning and are provided with enhanced support

 - Work and families — to ensure early learning and care is affordable and flexible